 Managing the Legal Risks of Social Media Inside and Outside the Workplace

-Why It’s Important To Have Company Policies on Employee Use of Social Media and Communication
+Company Policies and Employee Use of Social Media

 “Unsanctioned [social media activity] can bring up many different issues as to where [sexual harassment] can occur in the workplace,” Rigney says.
-“Simply because, at times, even when off-site, if it’s a communication between co-workers or a supervisor, there is the possibility for harassment to occur, even through social networks.
+“Even when off-site, if it’s a communication between co-workers or a supervisor, there is the possibility for harassment to occur, even through social networks.
 Business owners could be liable even if the two parties weren’t in the building or communicating during normal business hours.”

-Additionally, there are issues concerning the National Labor Relations Act (NLRB).
-Employees are allowed to engage in protected, concerted activity, so company policies that attempt to limit what employees do on their own time may violate federal statutes.
+There are issues concerning the National Labor Relations Act (NLRA).
+Employees are allowed to engage in protected concerted activity, like labor organizing.
+Company policies that attempt to limit what employees do on their own time may violate federal statutes.
+The National Labor Relations Board (NLRB) investigates claims of NLRA violations.

-To avoid mistakes, “this all takes a well-drafted social media policy, as well as mandated training on social media use and security—especially for tech companies, sales, and startups that require the use of social media or social media marketing.
-[Training on workplace sexual harassment is also essential] and has been very big… since the #MeToo movement,” says Rigney.
+“Avoiding mistakes takes a well-drafted social media policy, as well as mandated training on social media use and security — especially for tech companies, sales, and startups that require the use of social media or social media marketing.
+[Workplace sexual harassment training is also essential] and has been very big since the #MeToo movement,” says Rigney.

 Tips for Crafting an Effective Social Media Policy